chapel-lang/chapel/doc/rst/technotes/lifetimeChecking.rst

   var globalBorrow = globalOwned.borrow();

   // Default lifetime inference assumes that the
-  // returned lifetime == arg, but that's not the case
+  // returned lifetime == arg, but that's not appropriate here.
+  // The lifetime annotation indicates that the returned value
-  // here.
-So, the annotation indicates what's really going on. proc returnsGlobalBorrow(arg: borrowed C) lifetime return globalBorrow {
+  // has the lifetime of globalBorrow. proc returnsGlobalBorrow(arg: borrowed C) lifetime return globalBorrow {
     return globalBorrow;
   }